Shashankforcode2408/Churn_prediction_model/README.md

 3. SMOTETomek technique
 5. Tomeklinks

+I have preprocessed the data to handle missing and categorical values, and prepare it for analysis.

 # What is Churn?
 Churn prediction involves identifying customers who might cancel a service based on their usage patterns.
 This prediction holds significant importance for businesses as retaining existing customers is more cost-effective than acquiring new ones.
 Detecting at-risk customers enables tailored marketing strategies, allowing businesses to take specific actions for each customer, ultimately increasing the likelihood of customer retention.